minswap/minswap-dex-v2/amm-v2-docs/amm-v2-specs.md

  - **Batching**:
    - _batcher_address_: Address of Batcher
    - _input_indexes_: The Indexes of Orders are processing (it will be explained below)
+   - _orders_fee_: The list of batcher fee will be deducted from orders' fund.
+Batcher can decide the amount of fee for each orders.
+The Batcher Fee can not exceed the maximum batcher fee.
    - _license_index_: Index of the UTxO holding Batcher License Token in the Transaction Inputs.
  - **MultiRouting**:
    - _batcher_address_: Address of Batcher
    - _license_index_: Index of the UTxO holding Batcher License Token in the Transaction Inputs.
    - _routing_in_indexes_: Indexes of Pool UTxOs in the Transaction Inputs
    - _routing_out_indexes_: Indexes of Pool UTxOs in the Transaction Outputs
+   - _order_fee_: Batcher fee will be deducted from orders' fund.
+Batcher can decide the amount of fee for each orders.
+The Batcher Fee can not exceed the maximum batcher fee.
  - **UpdatePoolFeeOrStakeCredential**:
    - _action_: There are 2 actions in this redeemer.
      - _UpdatePoolFee_: Allow Admin to update Liquidity Pool's fee (Trading Fee and Profit Sharing).